Liar, Liar (1993 film)

-Liar, Liar is a 1993 Canadian drama television film starring Vanessa King as a girl who accuses her father (Art Hindle) of molestation, only to have no one in her family believe her.
-The film originally aired on January 24, 1993 on CBC Television in Canada.
+Liar, Liar is a 1993 Canadian drama television film starring Vanessa King as a girl who accuses her father (Art Hindle) of molestation, only to have no one in her family believe her because of her history of telling tall tales and bullying.
+The film originally aired on Sunday, January 24, 1993 on CBC Television in Canada.

-It aired under the title Liar, Liar: Between Father and Daughter on CBS on June 22, 1993 in the United States.
+It aired under the title Liar, Liar: Between Father and Daughter on CBS on Tuesday, June 22, 1993 in the United States.
 It was also released under the title Daddy's Little Secret in the United Kingdom.

 Plot

 Kelly Farrow is an 11-year-old girl with a history of telling tall tales and bullying her younger siblings.
-One night, she locks her younger brother Patrick in the bathroom, which terrifies him greatly, and is punished by her father Gil, who supposedly "spanks" her.
+One night, she locks her 6-year-old brother Patrick in the bathroom, which terrifies him greatly, and is punished by her father Gil, who supposedly "spanks" her.
 Afterwards, Kelly vows that she will never be hurt by him again.
 At school the next day, she hears a classmate tell a story about a relative who accused her father of molestation and had him sent to jail; this gives her an idea.
 Kelly tells her teacher Mrs. Hildebrant that her father has been sexually abusing her.
 Kelly speaks with the authorities, and they arrange to have her father arrested.

 The accusation and subsequent trial creates distance between Kelly and her family; mother Mary and sisters Jean "Nini" and Christina "Chrissy" doubt Kelly, given her history of lying and bullying.
 The only family member who believes her is Patrick.
 Gil's attorney Helen Browne picks her case apart in court by confirming that Kelly is technically still a virgin (as her hymen has not been broken), and by casting doubt on the medical evidence of abuse.
 People come to believe that Kelly is lying because her father is known to be strict in his punishments, including prosecutor Susan Miori, and she struggles to get people to believe her.